hartws/Hart-et-al-GBM-PMT/README.md

 The repository for the manuscript Hart, et al, "Divergent transcriptomic signatures from putative mesenchymal stimuli in glioblastoma cells".

 ## Accessing data
-All RT-qPCRdata used in the generation of this manuscript is available at -----.
-RNA-seq data is available at -----.
+RNA-seq data is available via the NCBI GEO (https://www.ncbi.nlm.nih.gov/geo/, #GSE229136).
 TCGA tumor data used to generate Figure 1 is available from cBioPortal.
 CPTAC data used to generate Figure 1 is avaliable from the NCI proteomic Data Commons.
 Single-cell RNA sequencing data from Neftel, et al. is available from the Broad Institute Single-Cell Portal.

 ## Running the Code
 There are five R scripts used to generate the figures in Hart, et al.